SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie checked the timer, *still a while till the cake is ready.*

-Pinkie got out a box of pancake mix and a big bowl, and two of everything they needed: frying pan, mixing bowl, various measuring cups, whisk, plate and spatula.
+Pinkie got out a box of pancake mix and a big bowl, and two of everything they needed: frying pan, mixing bowl, various measuring cups, whisk, plate, and spatula.

 Pinkie turned to Rainbow.
 "We are going to start with making pancakes from pancake mix, this will help you learn the basics."

 Rainbow said, "Okay."

-Pinkie continued, "After we are good with these we will move onto homemade pancakes."
+Pinkie continued, "After we are good with these, we will move onto homemade pancakes."

 Rainbow said, "Okay, I'm excited to learn."

-Pinkie finished, "I'm going to make pancakes right beside you so you can watch and ask questions."
+Pinkie finished, "I'm going to make pancakes right beside you, so you can watch and ask questions."

 "Sounds good," Rainbow said.